 About The Gallery

 Bernarducci began his career as an art dealer, following in his father's footsteps.
-Frank Bernarducci Sr., a painter and student of the Hans Hofmann School of Art, was a founding member of the Phoenix Gallery, which was established in 1958 at the height of the abstract expressionist movement, known as The New York School.
-In 1984, Frank, Jr opened the Frank Bernarducci Gallery across the street from Andy Warhol’s Union Square factory, exhibiting such artists as David Wojnarowicz, Martin Wong, Daze, Rick Prol, Futura, Ronnie Cutrone, Rammelzee, and Keith Haring.
-He exhibited work not only in the gallery setting, but at nightclubs as well, including Steve Rubell and Ian Schrager’s Palladium.
+Frank Sr., a painter and student of the Hans Hofmann School of Art, was a founding member of the Phoenix Gallery, established in 1958 at the height of the abstract expressionist movement known as The New York School.
+In 1984, Frank Jr. opened the Frank Bernarducci Gallery across the street from Andy Warhol’s Union Square factory, exhibiting work by such artists as David Wojnarowicz, Martin Wong, Daze, Rick Prol, Futura, Ronnie Cutrone, Rammelzee and Keith Haring.
+He curated shows not only in the gallery setting but at nightclubs as well, including Steve Rubell and Ian Schrager’s Palladium.

 As his program evolved, Bernarducci began to exhibit more contemporary realism and mounted solo shows by Stephen Hannock and Robert Terry, as well as survey exhibitions that included work by prominent realist painters such as Martha Diamond and Jane Freilicher.
 By the late 1980s, Bernarducci moved the operation to SoHo on Broadway and Prince Street where he continued showing primarily emerging artists.